GuillermoGJ03/GuillermoGJ03.github.io/index.md

 ---

 ### Microcontroller-based gas detection safety system
-Gas detectors help to detect dangerous concentrations of harmful substances in the environment and are of particular importance in industry.

 For this team project, made in collaboration with Intel, a digital system for gas detection and measurement of environmental variables for alarm activation and a ventilation system was designed and prototyped, in addition to a dashboard showing the levels of the measured variables.

 I contributed in this project collaborating in the writing of the code for the ATMega16 microcontroller, in C, to use and coordinate several of its components and functions such as: Timers, GPIOs, Serial communication (UART), PWM and interrupts.
 In addition, I was in charge of the selection of the system components (bill of material).